 Our Mathematics education is designed to give students the power of problem solving, the ability to participate intelligently in civic affairs, the skills needed to pursue educational and career choices, and an appreciation of the richness and beauty of mathematics along with its importance in our culture.
-The department strives to integrate the National Council of Teachers of Mathematics Standards into each course.
-All classes provide opportunities for students to organize their thinking, to reason logically, to choose critically from different problem-solving strategies, to learn and apply various technologies, to express their ideas both orally and in writing, and to work cooperatively with their peers.
+All classes provide opportunities for students to organize their thinking, reason logically, choose critically from different problem-solving strategies, learn and apply various technologies, express their ideas both orally and in writing, and work cooperatively with their peers.

 Sixth and seventh grades

 This two-year program strengthens students’ number sense, reinforces foundational mathematical concepts (decimals, fractions, percents, integers, and their operations), and develops problem-solving skills.
 The units of study include statistics, number sense, sequences, pre-algebra, algebra, probability, and geometry foundations.
 Throughout each unit, students are challenged to develop strong study skills, problem-solving strategies, and collaboration skills in order to deeply explore content.
 Making use of mixed-age groupings, the lessons are highly differentiated to provide students with appropriately challenging practice.
 This two-year curriculum is designed to revisit topics, reinforcing and extending them throughout the second year of the sequence.
 Sixth grade students who show complete mastery of the two-year curriculum benchmarks in one year are recommended to take Algebra I in seventh grade.
 Students who do not show mastery of curriculum benchmarks at the end of the second year are recommended to take Pre-Algebra in eighth grade.